Caustic Soda Production Cost Analysis Report 2026: Industry Trends, Plant Setup, Machinery, Raw Materials, Investment Opportunities, Cost and Revenue

 • Formosa Plastics Corporation

-all of which operate large-scale facilities and serve end-use sectors such as pulp and paper, textiles, alumina refining, soaps and detergents, and water treatment.
+all of which serve end-use sectors such as chemical manufacturing, soap and detergent production, pulp and paper, petroleum refining, water treatment, textiles, and aluminum production.

-The manufacturing process is a multi-step operation that involves several unit operations, material handling, and quality checks.
-Below are the main stages involved in the caustic soda manufacturing process flow:
+• Detailed Process Flow: The production process is a multi-step operation that involves several unit operations, material handling, and quality checks.
+Below are the main stages involved in the caustic soda production process flow:

 • Unit Operations Involved